May 13, 2020 – Update on Duquesne University Planning for Fall Semester 2020

 Presently, I have created seven different Task Forces comprising experts from our Duquesne University faculty and staff, who are working on every aspect of this masterplan.
 These seven Task Forces are: Health and Safety Protocols; Academic Affairs and Online Learning; Housing and Auxiliary Services; Student Success; Athletic Programs; Finance and Budget; and Faculty/Staff Re-Entry.

 As I work with these Task Forces and my leadership team to complete our flexible plan, I’ve continued to underscore that we will employ the same care, prudence, foresight and data-driven analysis as we did when this health crisis first struck in March.
 At that time, thanks to the impressive efforts of many people at the University, we were able to provide necessary services for our students, both academically and relating to wellness and community.
-Similarly, using what we now know as we plan for the fall, we are confident that Duquesne’s academic experience will continue whatever comes our way.
+Similarly, using what we now know as we plan for the fall, we are confident that Duquesne will be fully operational whatever comes our way.
 We expect more guidance from state and local officials in the next few weeks.
 We will keep you updated as soon as our plans solidify based upon those instructions.

-This year had some unprecedented lessons, and so we are stronger, more resilient, and better prepared for anything that lies ahead.
-We plan to ramp up opportunities relating to student activities, well-being outreach, academic support, and career services outreach to give all Duquesne students as many points of connection and the greatest sense of community possible.
+This year provided us some unprecedented lessons, and so we are stronger, more resilient, and better prepared for anything that lies ahead.
+We plan to ramp up opportunities relating to student activities, well-being outreach, academic advising, and career services outreach to give all Duquesne students as many points of connection and the greatest sense of community possible.
 This will not only allow us to weather any challenges, but to surmount them in a creative way.

 I hope that you, your families, loved ones and friends stay safe and healthy in the weeks ahead.
 I will report back as soon as we have additional information to share.